DannyGilligan/chocelegance-resubmission/README.md

   <summary><b> Competitors </b></summary>
 <br>

 There are several chocolate makers in the Netherlands with an online presence and established customer base.
-These are well entrenched competitiors with diverse product ranges.
+These are well entrenched competitors with diverse product ranges.
 Some examples are listed below:
 <br>

 [Vanroselen](https://www.vanroselen.nl/)